 - Select System from the tabs on the left.

-- Disable the toggle for Use hardware acceleration when available and then click on Relaunch for the changes to come into effect.
+- Disable the toggle for Use hardware acceleration when available, and then click on Relaunch for the changes to effect.

 2. Reset Chrome to its default settings

 - Click on the ellipsis, and select Settings.